Mo7amedElnaggar/RealmDEMO/README.md

 I just started learning about ``` Realm ``` Mobile DataBase it’s Very Simple and Powerful.

-so I used to Practice for What I was learning so far my App Contains 2 TapBar Controllers one of them is to
+so I used to Practice for What I was learning so far

+my App Contains 2 TapBar Controllers :

   * list out what is stored in Local DataBase on Device
   * You can Register New row in Realm Mobile DataBase

 ## Frames
 ![](ScreenShot/2Frames.png)